SentinelOne Inc. (S) Shares Up Despite Recent Market Volatility

 Canaccord Genuity gave a rating of “Buy” to S, setting the target price at $20 in the report published on February 09th of the current year.

-Volatility was left at 5.07%, however, over the last 30 days, the volatility rate increased by 4.43%, as shares sank -3.49% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +6.97% upper at present.
+Volatility was left at 5.10%, however, over the last 30 days, the volatility rate increased by 4.56%, as shares surge +1.98% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +14.53% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at S starting from Smith Ric, who sale 190,539 shares at the price of $15.35 back on Mar 16.
-After this action, Smith Ric now owns 568,855 shares of SentinelOne Inc., valued at $2,925,212 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at S starting from Bernhardt David J., who sale 1,538 shares at the price of $15.20 back on Mar 28.
+After this action, Bernhardt David J. now owns 391,887 shares of SentinelOne Inc., valued at $23,378 using the latest closing price.

-TOMASELLO ROBIN, the Chief Accounting Officer of SentinelOne Inc., sale 1,744 shares at $16.57 during a trade that took place back on Mar 06, which means that TOMASELLO ROBIN is holding 162,598 shares at $28,898 based on the most recent closing price.
+Bernhardt David J., the Chief Financial Officer of SentinelOne Inc., sale 1,538 shares at $15.00 during a trade that took place back on Mar 27, which means that Bernhardt David J. is holding 391,887 shares at $23,077 based on the most recent closing price.

 Stock Fundamentals for S